July 01 2019

 This year the terminal also increased its reefer capacity by 31% through the installation of reefer racks that enable reefer containers to be stacked four high.
 The terminal now has a total of 632 connections, which allow for the expansion and increased rotation for equipment connections as well as complementary services.
 At the same time the electrical capacity of the terminal was also improved, leading to a reduction in CO2 emissions of 600 tonnes per annum.
 This is the largest investment of its kind made in the Barcelona terminal.

 Real-time container tracking

 Also in support of high operational standards related to efficiency and security, APM Terminals launched real-time container tracking and vessel schedules via its website – available to both desktop and mobile users.

 In June, APM Terminals Barcelona also received Authorised Economic Operator (AEO) statusfor protection and security from the Spanish Tax Agency.
 This certification standardises the terminal's customs operations, closing the circuit of customs processing and security in national and European transport.
-The purpose of the AEO status is to apply more rigorous and effective security measures and at the same time facilitate the flow of goods in international trade.
+The purpose of the AEO is to apply more rigorous and effective security measures and at the same time facilitate the flow of goods in international trade.

 "These latest investments will strengthen our position as a leader in the maritime business,” Pavón commented.

 "With this operation, APM Terminals demonstrates its firm commitment to efficiency and to providing greater transparency in the logistics chain, thanks to an innovative service that permits users to see the real-time status of containers.
 Improved energy efficiency of the new equipment will also result in reduced emissions," declared Mercè Conesa.